Skip to main content

 Supply Chain Manager

-A supply chain manager coordinates all aspects of a company’s supply chain, from recruiting suppliers to distributing finished products.
+Supply chain managers coordinate all aspects of a company’s supply chain, from recruiting suppliers to distributing finished products.
 Much of the work is managing relationships among the players in this complex network.

 Logistician